pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Tutorial - Part 1 - Getting Started
 ===================================

-This tutorial provides a a very gradual introduction to event-sourced aggregates and applications, explaining just enough on the mechanics of this library to help users of the library understand how things work.
+This tutorial provides a very gradual introduction to event-sourced aggregates and applications, explaining just enough on the mechanics of this library to help users of the library understand how things work.
 It expands and explains the :ref:`Synopsis <Synopsis>`, and prepares new users of the library for reading